Human Anatomy Lesson 3

 Lesson 3 - Vertebrae, Joints, Ligaments

 Welcome!
-This lens is the third lesson in a semester-long undergraduate-level course in Human Anatomy.
+This is the third lesson in a semester-long undergraduate-level course in Human Anatomy.
 In this lesson, you will be learning about the bones, joints, and ligaments of the vertebral column.
 This lesson builds on two previous lessons that focused on anatomical terminology, position, and movement and medical imaging, systems, and the names of bones in the human skeleton.
-This is the third lesson in a full course on human anatomy that will give you a solid background for studying human biology, biological anthropology, medical and health sciences.
+This is the third lesson in a full course on human anatomy that will give you a solid background for studying human biology, health and medical sciences, and biological anthropology.

 In our tour of the human body, we are starting with the spine, nervous system, and back.
 This is a common sequence to follow in human gross anatomy courses.
 It has a few things to recommend it.
 First, learning the muscles of the back is relatively easy, and the back dissection is simple.
 Students have not yet developed dissecting skills, so their first dissection will be somewhat rough.
 In addition, the back dissection is self-contained, so dissection mistakes on the back will have minimal effect on other dissections later in the semester.
 Second, the body starts in a face-down ("prone") position, and students can work on the back and then flip the body once so that dissections for a large part of the rest of the semester can proceed with the body in face-up ("supine") position.